Tashukwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-prints “Hello, World”, followed by a new line to the standard output.
+echo hello, World -- prints “Hello, World”, followed by a new line to the standard output.

+echo \"\(Ôo\)\' -- displays a confused smiley "(Ôo).